Brightpoint Community College: Academics

 The college is accredited by the Commission on Colleges of the Southern Association of Colleges and Schools and offers 17 associate degree programs, eight certificate programs, and 36 career studies certificate programs.
-In addition, the college has transfer degree programs that transfer into bachelor's degree programs that are mostly freshman and sophomore level classes.
+In addition, the college has transfer degree programs that transfer into bachelor's degree programs that are mainly first- and second-year-student level classes.
 During the 2010–2011 academic year, the college served more than 14,500 students.
 The institution also serves 15,000 non-credit students and more than 1,000 companies and government agencies annually through the Community College Workforce Alliance.
 John Tyler is the first college in the Virginia Community College System to be recognized for its sustainability efforts.
 In July 2010, it received a Leadership in Energy and Environmental Design (LEED) Silver Certification for its Midlothian Campus Science Building.

 Locations

-The Community College has two campuses - one in Chester, Virginia, and one in Midlothian, Virginia.
+The Community College has two campuses – one in Chester, Virginia, and one in Midlothian, Virginia.
 The college's Nursing Education Center is located on the Johnston-Willis Campus of CJW Medical Center.

-It serves the cities of Colonial Heights, Hopewell and Petersburg and the counties of Amelia, Charles City, Chesterfield, Dinwiddie, Prince George, Surry and Sussex.
+It serves the cities of Colonial Heights, Hopewell, and Petersburg and the counties of Amelia, Charles City, Chesterfield, Dinwiddie, Prince George, Surry, and Sussex.